The Best DHT Blockers to Grow Hair and Reduce Hair Loss

 What Is DHT?

-DHT stands for dihydrotestosterone.
-It’s one of a few different androgens (i.e. male steroid hormones) that the human body produces.
-Both men and women’s bodies produce androgens, as they are critical for a variety of human body functions, but men generally have more of them since they play a more critical role in their development.
+DHT is one of a few different androgen hormones that the human body produces.
+While both men and women produce androgens, which are necessary for a range of functions within the human body, men generally have more of them as they play a more critical role in their development.

 How Is DHT Produced?

 The production of DHT comes out of testosterone.
 Testosterone circulates through the body until it reaches areas where 5a-reductase is produced.
 This 5a-reductase is an enzyme that naturally occurs in certain human tissue and is responsible for the conversion of testosterone into the androgen hormone dihydrotestosterone (DHT).
 It serves as the catalyst for the conversion of testosterone into DHT.

 Within the body, DHT works by binding to the androgen receptor.
 Once an androgen binds to the receptor, the receptor becomes activated, which is how DHT can have its effects.

 And, unlike testosterone, DHT is much more clingy.
 It actually tends to stay put in the specific tissues where it was first created.
 These areas include:

 - Male genitalia

 DHT and Hair Loss

 DHT contributes to the development of secondary sex characteristics in men, such as body hair and hair growth from the scalp.
 Conversely, it can also cause hair loss to happen at a quicker and/or earlier rate.
 Its concentration in the skin, scalp hair and hair follicles, in particular, can lead to two seemingly contradictory effects — the growth of body hair and the loss of hair on the head, which is also known as male pattern baldness or androgenic alopecia.